jbethancourt/aws-serverless-microservices/README.md

 Let's start with the High-Level Design.
 ![High Level Design](./images/high-level-design.jpg)
 An Amazon API Gateway is a collection of resources and methods.
-For this tutorial, you create one resource (DynamoDBManager) and define one method (POST) on it.
+For this tutorial, you create one resource (DynamoDBManager) and define one method (POST).
 The method is backed by a Lambda function (LambdaFunctionOverHttps).
-That is, when you call the API through an HTTPS endpoint, Amazon API Gateway invokes the Lambda function.
+That is when you call the API through an HTTPS endpoint, Amazon API Gateway invokes the Lambda function.

 The POST method on the DynamoDBManager resource supports the following DynamoDB operations: